melodyyangaws/sql-based-etl/README.md

 ```

-Build Arc docker image and push it to user's container registry ECR.
+Build Arc docker image and push it to your container registry ECR.
-Based on your input, the following bash script will help you to prepare the deployment in your AWS environment.
+The following bash script will help you to prepare the deployment in your AWS environment.
 Replace the placeholders by your own information.

 ```
 bash deployment/pull_and_push_ecr.sh <your_region> <your_account_number> 'arc' 1
 ```

-Install kubernetes tools.
+Install kubernetes tools on MAC.
-If you are running Linux / Windows, please see the [official EKS docs](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) for the download links.
+If you are running Linux / Windows, please see the [official docs](https://github.com/argoproj/argo/releases) for the download links.

 ```
 bash deployment/setup_cmd_tool.sh